Ranchi–Lokmanya Tilak Terminus Weekly Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22869 Ranchi–Lokmanya Tilak Terminus Express covers the distance of 2020 km in 39 hours 00 mins (52 km/hr) & in 39 hours 35 mins as the 18610 Lokmanya Tilak Terminus–Ranchi Express (51 km/hr).
+The 22869 Ranchi–Lokmanya Tilak Terminus Express covers the distance of 2020 km in 39 hours 00 mins (52 km/h) and in 39 hours 35 mins as the 18610 Lokmanya Tilak Terminus–Ranchi Express (51 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.